MdGhaleeb/Wify-Chat/README.md

 # Wify-Chat
-A new way to chat anonymous.
+A new way to chat anonymous.Easy to use and a very secure process